Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/repo-split.md

 ## Repository split
 In Mbed TLS 4.0, the Mbed TLS project was split into two repositories:
 - [Mbed TLS](https://github.com/Mbed-TLS/mbedtls): provides TLS and X.509 functionality.
-- [TF-PSA-Crypto](https://github.com/Mbed-TLS/TF-PSA-Crypto): provides the standalone cryptography library, implementing the PSA Cryptography API.
+- [TF-PSA-Crypto](https://github.com/Mbed-TLS/TF-PSA-Crypto): provides the standalone cryptography library, notably including the PSA Cryptography API.

-If you use only the cryptotography part, you should consider migrating to TF-PSA-Crypto 1.0.
+If you use only the cryptography part, you should consider migrating to TF-PSA-Crypto.

 ### File and directory relocations